Audit and Governance Committee - Monday 14 July 2025, 4:00pm - Cotswold District Council Webcasting

 David Stanley, Deputy CEO - 0:21:35

-amount of cash the council had available between the two dates being looked at, which could
+I'm sure Michelle will correct me if I veer off the detail, but it's more to do with theamount of cash the council had available between the two dates being looked at, which could

 be movements in balance sheet items around debtors and creditors and so on.